Fooled by Randomness

 📍 Evolution and reproductive fitness.

 We will ignore the basic misuse of Darwinian ideas in the fact that organizations do not reproduce like living members of nature — Darwinian ideas are about reproductive fitness, not about survival.

-Darwinian fitness applies to species developing over a very long time, not observed over a short term — time aggregation eliminates much of the effects of randomness; things (I read noise) balance out over the long run, as people say.
+Darwinian fitness applies to species developing over a very long time, not observed over a short term — time aggregation eliminates much of the effects of randomness; things (I read noise) balance out over the long run.

 Evolution does not mean that an animal is at the maximum fitness for the conditions of its time.
 On average, animals will be fit, but not every single one of them, and not at all times.
-Just as an animal could have survived because its sample path was lucky, the "best” operators in a given business can come from a subset of operators who survived because of over-fitness to a sample path — a sample path that was free of the evolutionary rare event.
+Just as an animal could have survived because its sample path was lucky, the “best” operators in a given business can come from a subset of operators who survived because of over-fitness to a sample path that was — at the time — free of the evolutionary rare event.

 There are some strategies that work well for any given cycle (an extreme fad diet).
-More importantly, the strategies that work for a given cycle in the short term may not be the best for long run.
+Yet strategies that work for a given cycle in the short term may not be the best for long run.
 They are sub optimal strategies winning over a randomly beneficial short term cycle.

 📍 Median != Mean